-- 15.8.1 You may cancel this policy at any time by notice in writing in which case we will refund the premium on a pro rata basis, less two months' premium.
-If you pay your premium by instalments you will be charged two months' premium and we will release you from the obligation to pay the remainder of the premium.
+- 15.8.1 You may cancel this policy at any time by notice in writing in which case we will refund the total payable (as shown on your tax invoice, which includes your premium) on a pro rata basis, less two months' of the total payable.
+If you pay by instalments you will be charged two months' of the total payable and we will release you from the obligation to pay the remainder of the total payable.
 If you have notified us of a complaint or claim or facts that might give rise to a claim during the policy period, there will be no pro rata refund.
-If you pay your premium by instalments you will continue to be charged the premium that you have not yet paid. - 15.8.2 We may cancel this policy by giving you 14 days' notice in writing: - a) if you have not paid your premium within 30 business days of the policy period commencing; - b) in the event that you are paying via instalments and an instalment remains unpaid for over one month; - if you are in breach of any of the conditions of this policy including a failure to pay your deductible; - d) if you threaten or abuse Avant staff; - e) in the event that you have been deregistered or have an indefinite suspension placed on your Ahpra registration; - f) if you hold a run-off policy and are providing healthcare; or - g) for any other reason available to us under the Insurance Contracts Act 1984 (Cth). - 15.8.3 If we give notice to cancel the policy then we must give that notice to you personally, or in writing by mail or electronically to the last address of which you notified us.
+If you pay by instalments you will continue to be charged the total payable that you have not yet paid. - 15.8.2 We may cancel this policy by giving you 14 days' notice in writing: - a) if you have not paid your premium within 30 business days of the policy period commencing; - b) in the event that you are paying via instalments and an instalment remains unpaid for over one month; - c) if you are in breach of any of the conditions of this policy including a failure to pay your deductible; - d) if you threaten or abuse Avant staff; - e) in the event that you have been deregistered or have an indefinite suspension placed on your Ahpra registration; - f) if you hold a run-off policy and are providing healthcare; or - g) for any other reason available to us under the Insurance Contracts Act 1984 (Cth). - 15.8.3 If we give notice to cancel the policy then we must give that notice to you personally, or in writing by mail or electronically to the last address of which you notified us.
 Unless you prove otherwise, you will be deemed to have received the notice when it would have arrived in the ordinary course of the post or by electronic transmission.